 More recently, Becky's focus has shifted towards being a mom and bringing all that knowledge home to her own littles.
 She homeschools her older son and cuddles a lot with her daughter.
 When Becky isn't drinking excessive amounts of caffeine to keep up with her kiddos, she's reading a scary book, roller skating, outside in the wilderness, in a body of water or baking up a storm.

 CJ started as a student here at Shoe Town Arts and as he developed his skills as an artist he became interested in teaching as well.
 CJ excels in many areas in the arts (including music).
 CJ is currently focusing on his professional artwork in the area of pottery and ceramics.

 LINDA LAWRENCE MED

 Linda Lawrence has been teaching for forty years.
 She received an undergraduate degree in education from Gordon College, then went on to earn several Masters Degrees in Education from University of Massachusetts.
 She worked for Haverhill Public Schools for over 35 years.
 She also teaches piano and is a professional organist.
 Linda has experience working with all levels of students of all ages.
 She is trilingual and enjoys visiting and touring other countries to learn about different cultures.

 Chewy is our resident art therapy dog.
-Originally he was rescued as a puppy four years ago.
+Originally he was rescued as a puppy in 2014.
 You will find him around the studio usually in the arms of a student or sitting on a lap.
 He is friendly, kind and makes everyone happy.
 Often the kids will make costumes for him and dress him up.
 He is a professionally trained and registered Emotional Support Dog.